-4C.3.3.5 Artificial lighting
+4C.3.3.5 Artificial Lighting

-The maximum illuminance of any artificial light shall be 150lux measured at any point on the site in a horizontal or vertical plane at ground level and shall comply with the following criteria;
+The maximum Illuminance of any artificial light shall be 150Lux measured at any point on the site in a horizontal or vertical plane at ground level and shall comply with the following criteria;

+(a) the light source (lamp) shall be shielded in such a manner that all light emitted by the Luminaire is projected below the horizontal plane running through the lowest point of the Luminaire from where the light is emitted.

+or

-(i) the light source (lamp) shall be shielded in such a manner that all light emitted by the luminaire is projected below the horizontal plane running through the lowest point of the luminaire from where the light is emitted, or the light source shall be shielded in such a manner that the highest point of the light emitting surface of the luminaire is lower than the light source (lamp) and the upward wasted light output ratio (UWLOR) does not exceed 4% and
+the light source shall be shielded in such a manner that the highest point of the light emitting surface of the Luminaire is lower than the light source (lamp) and the upward wasted light output ratio (UWLOR) does not exceed 4% and

-(ii) The light source shall comply with the latest revision of AS/NZS 1158 where applicable, e.g. car parks and public areas.
+(b) The light source shall comply with the latest revision of AS/NZS 1158 where applicable, e.g. car parks and public areas.

-4C.3.3.6 Street light exemption
+4C.3.3.6 Street Light Exemption